serverless/serverless/docs/guides/observability/axiom.md

 ## Disabling Axiom Observability

-To disable Axiom observability for your service, just remove the `observability` property from the `stages` block in your `serverless.yml` file.
+To disable Axiom observability for your service, remove the `observability` property from the `stages` block in your `serverless.yml` file.

 Please note that:

 - All Lambda Function logs will stop being sent to Axiom after the next deployment.
-- Logs from log groups other than Lambda Functions log groups will continue to be sent to Axiom until you remove the Axiom log subscriptions.
+- Logs from log groups other than Lambda Functions will continue to be sent to Axiom until you remove the Axiom log subscriptions.
-  - If you want us to remove the Axiom log subscriptions, keep the `AXIOM_TOKEN` environment variable set and deploy the service with the Serverless Framework.
-The log subscriptions will be removed, and no more logs will be sent to the Axiom platform.
+  -	To remove the Axiom log subscriptions, keep the `AXIOM_TOKEN` environment variable set and deploy the service with the Serverless Framework.
+The log subscriptions will be removed, and no more logs will be sent to Axiom.
-  - If you unset the `AXIOM_TOKEN` environment variable before deploying, the log subscriptions will remain and logs will continue to be sent to Axiom.
+  - If you unset the `AXIOM_TOKEN` environment variable before deploying, the log subscriptions will remain, and logs will continue to be sent to Axiom.

-The resources that are **not** removed automatically are:
+The resources that are **not** removed automatically, as they might still be used by other services, include:

 - The dataset.
 - [Axiom CloudFormation stacks](https://github.com/axiomhq/axiom-cloudwatch-forwarder) for each dataset created: